redpesk-common/redis-tsdb-binding/replication.md

 ```

 The advantage of such a representation is that it can directly we used for insertion
-in database (column by column)
+in database (column by column).
+This is what the ts_minsert function does.

-... which can be, with some little work, represented as such for the end user:
+These data can be, with some little work, represented as such for the end user:

 -------------------------